 About our Ministries:

 All throughout the year, we spend hundreds of hours recruiting adult leaders from within our church for junior high work.
 This is no easy task, especially in a "cell-based" church, like Xenos, where the focus is maintaining healthy adult outreaching small groups.
-If someone is interested in volunteering in Jr. High Ministries, they turn in an application with a home group leader as a reference.
+If someone is interested in volunteering in Middle School Ministries, they turn in an application with a home group leader as a reference.
 We then evaluate the application, perform a background check and interview the applicant.
 We will then place them in a cell group or as a volunteer at one of our big meetings.

 How do we train and equip our leaders?